Tight Hamilton cycles in cherry quasirandom $3$-uniform hypergraphs: Absorbing-path lemmas

-Consequently, any two $(\beta-\kappa)$-relevant pairs of $H[V_i]$ can be connected via a $10$-path in $H[V_i]$ by Lemma~\ref{lem:connect}.
-This in particular holds for $\{a,b\}$ and $\{c,d\}$ which are both $\beta$-relevant in $H$ and thus both are $(\beta-\kappa)$-relevant in $H[V_i]$, by Observation~\ref{obs:remain-relevant}.
-This implies that $C_{i+1}$ as defined above exists and consequently $A_{i+1}$ exists as well. \end{proofof}
+Lemma~\ref{lem:connect}, applied to $H[V_i]$ with $\alpha_{\conref} = \beta/2$ and $d_{\conref} = d$, asserts that any two pairs of vertices in $H[V_i]$ can be connected via a $10$-path in $H[V_i]$.
+This in particular holds for the pairs $(a,b)$ and $(c,d)$.
+The path $P_{i+1}$, as defined above, exists and consequently $A_{i+1}$ as well.
+This completes the proof of the existence of $A$ and thus concludes the proof of the lemma. \end{proofof}